Trump declares "mission accomplished" after U.S.-led airstrikes in Syria

 The organization said later Saturday that its fact-finding team would continue a planned deployment to Syria to help establish the facts around the suspected chemical weapons attack in Douma.

 "The Russian disinformation campaign has already begun," White said.
-"There has been a 2,000 percent increase in Russian trolls in the last 24 hours.
-Therefore we will keep you all abreast of the facts going forward."
+"There has been a 2,000 percent increase in Russian trolls in the last 24 hours."